8 great places to buy ice cream in Dorset

 Flavours: The gelato is made using an old and deliciously authentic family recipe.
 Flavours include peppermint and dark chocolate, coconut, salted caramel ripple and much more.
 We've also heard the banana sundae is really yummy.

 Where can I find it?
-Baboo has kiosks in West Bay and Lyme Regis.
+Baboo has kiosks in West Bay and Lyme Regis, and they have recently opened a new one at Morcombelake too.
 The gelato is handmade in Bridport.

 Flavours: Baboo gelato is created using organic milk and quality fruit and each kiosk has ten flavours to try at any time.
 From pralined walnut, to honeycombe or chocolate hazelnut swirl, there's plenty to sate the appetite - they even do ice cream for dogs!

 Where can I find it?
-Tucked away in St Mary Street in Weymouth, just a short walk from the marina and harbour.
+Tucked away in St Mary's Street in Weymouth, just a short walk from the marina and harbour.

 Flavours: Boho have created over 400 fresh and creamy flavours over the past eight years so there is always something novel to try.
 Expect fruity sorbets and inventive gelato (we like the sound of the carrot cake flavour).
 Their portions are super generous too.